camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 }));
 ```

-Here above I have passed one more option as **hideDelegateSelect** which will hide this component based on the condition if implementaion type is not class, Now its time to add it into the `DelegateSelect.js` file.
-Two things to take care of first we need to get the option and then write the implementaion for disabled function
+Here, I have passed one more option as **hideDelegateSelect** which will hide this component based on the condition if the implementaion type is not 'Class'.
+Now it's time to add it into the `DelegateSelect.js` file.
+There are two things to take care of.
+First we need to get the option and then write the implementation for disabled function.

 ```
 	var getBusinessObject     = options.getBusinessObject;